 Guardianship explained by NJ Guardianship Lawyer

-Contact our office today and an experienced Ocean County guardianship attorney will consult you on the guardianship
+Contact our office today and our Ocean County attorneys will consult you on the guardianship.

 When someone, due incapacity, cannot manage his/her personal and/or financial affairs as a result of age or infirmity, a guardianship action may be commenced in New Jersey Superior Court and an experienced Monmouth County guardianship lawyer can assist you in the process.
 The guardianship action will seek to have the person at issue declared incapacitated and furthermore, will appoint a guardian for him/her.
 If you feel that a person is on the brink of being incapacitated or that other siblings/persons might try to take advantage of that person; a timely action for guardianship can prevent irreversible loss and harm to the person and their finances.
 There have been many case of “granny snatching,” in New Jersey.
 “Granny snatching,” is the unauthorized removal or retention of an older person, which may be undertaken to pursue guardianship in another state or to avoid a guardianship in the state from which the elder was snatched.
 Typically if someone lives in New Jersey the New Jersey Courts have jurisdiction over guardianship actions based upon their “parens patriae” power, which is derived from the traditional authority of the sovereign to protect those persons within the state who cannot protect themselves because of a legal disability.
 In re Grady, 85 N.J.
 235 (1981).